proenterprise/yeenvoice/docs/clients.rst

 Your Clients list is at the heart of your invoicing activity, so it's really important to maintain current information on all your clients.
 When you start working with a new client, the first thing you’ll need to do is to add the new client by entering their contact information and business details.

 When creating and saving a new client to your Clients list, make sure to have the relevant, up-to-date information at hand.
 You are only required to enter the information one time.
-Invoice Ninja automatically tracks all invoicing activity for each client.
+Yeenvoice automatically tracks all invoicing activity for each client.

 **Let’s Begin**